symonk/log-analyse/README.md

 > [!CAUTION]
-> log-analyse is currently in early phase develop and not fit for use
+> log-analyse is currently in early phase development and not fit for use

 # Log Analyse